asreview/paper-megameta-hyperparameter-training/README.md

     - The notebook uses NGROK to access the ASReview frontend.
 A personal NGROK token is needed for the `NGROK_AUTH_TOKEN` variable.
-A link with instructions can be found in the notebook.
+A link with instructions on where to get such a token can be found in the notebook.

     ![afbeelding](https://user-images.githubusercontent.com/28191416/140068962-59483f2c-015a-4406-9d50-f162ec653a57.png)